localstack/docs/content/en/user-guide/aws/sqs/index.md

 ## Limitations

-A message's `ApproximateReceiveCount` attribute will be reset to 0 when the message moves to a DLQ.
+* A message's `ApproximateReceiveCount` attribute will be reset to 0 when the message moves to a DLQ.
+* Updating a queue's `MessageRetentionPeriod` currently has no effect on existing messages